plainpotato/FR-FUSION/ReadME.md

 ## Features

-**simpliFRy** is designed with the use of *Real-Time Streaming Protocol* (RTSP)-capable cameras in mind.
+**SimpliFRy** is designed with the use of *Real-Time Streaming Protocol* (RTSP)-capable cameras in mind.
 The software access the camera's feed through an RTSP URL.

 As compared to the previous iterations, **Real-time FRS 2.0** has the following benefits: